Principles Of Early Defibrillation

 The appropriate energy dose is determined by the design of the defibrillator—monophasic or biphasic.
 If you are using a monophasic defibrillator, give a single 360 J shock.
 Use the same energy dose on subsequent shocks.
 Biphasic defibrillators use a variety of waveforms and have been shown to be more effective for terminating a fatal arrhythmia.
 When using biphasic defibrillators, providers should use the manufacturer’s recommended energy dose.
 Many biphasic defibrillator manufacturers display the effective energy dose range on the face of the device.
 If the first shock does not terminate the arrhythmia, it may be reasonable to escalate the energy delivered if the defibrillator allows it.

 To minimize interruptions in chest compressions during CPR, continue CPR while the defibrillator is charging.
+Be sure to clear the individual by ensuring that oxygen is removed and no one is touching the individual prior to delivering the shock.
 Immediately after the shock, resume CPR, beginning with chest compressions.
-Give CPR for 2 minutes (approximately 5 cycles).
-A cycle consists of 30 compressions followed by 2 ventilations for a patient without an advanced airway.
-Those patients with an advanced airway device in place can be ventilated at a rate of one breath every 5 to 6 seconds or 10 to 12 breaths per minute.
+Give CPR for two minutes (approximately five cycles).
+A cycle consists of 30 compressions followed by two breaths for an adult without an advanced airway.
+Those individuals with an advanced airway device in place can be ventilated at a rate of one breath every 5 to 6 seconds (or 10 to 12 breaths per minute).